 'I recently welcomed the news that in the Congleton Constituency the number of people claiming the key out of work benefits has fallen by 1,072 - a 67 per cent drop – since 2010, along with news that the UK unemployment rate had fallen to its lowest level in 12 years.
 It’s also great news in the North West where 220,000 more people are back in work in since 2010.
 Figures also show wages continuing to grow strongly, the employment rate running at a record high and long-term unemployment at its lowest since before the 2008 recession.

-'It has been important that I keep pressing Mathew Hancock MP, Minister for the Digital Economy, for improvements for services in the constituency, so important for local businesses, especially in semi-rural areas, and I have met with him on several occasions, raising constituency-wide and more specific issues - for example, concerns about broadband connections in the Somerford area.
+'It has been important that I keep pressing the Minister for the Digital Economy, for improvements for services in the constituency, so important for local businesses, especially in semi-rural areas, and I have met with the Minister on several occasions, raising constituency-wide and more specific issues - for example, concerns about broadband connections in the Somerford area.

 'I commend the work of the Job Club at New Life Church, which has achieved amazing results - finding jobs for almost 100 people since it was started, not long ago.
 I also know that it is a real challenge when you are not in work, which is why I meet from time to time with groups of job seekers to listen to them and try to understand the challenges they face better.

-'As MP, in Parliament I championed local businesses and was pleased to be able to announce recently in a Parliamentary Question the substantial grant from Government to Senior Aerospace Bird Bellows, one of Congleton's leading businesses, which is currently going from strength to strength.
-More news can be found here.
-I visited the company more than once, and it is really exciting to see how it is developing with innovative business plans and more job opportunities on the way.
+'As MP, in Parliament I championed local businesses and was pleased to be able to announce in a Parliamentary Question the substantial grant from Government to Senior Aerospace Bird Bellows, one of Congleton's leading businesses, which is currently going from strength to strength.
+I have visited the company more than once, and it is really exciting to see how it is developing with innovative business plans and more job opportunities on the way.

 'It is fantastic to see the long-standing, indeed iconic, Beresford Ribbons not only having a wonderful heritage but also a fantastic future, as they plan their move to new premises as they seek to fulfil the increasing numbers of orders they are receiving for their quality ribbon products!